Cloud4Wi-Create/my-apps-tutorial/README.md

 })
 ```

 Now, please note that this is a call to _your_ third-party API, in order to save
 the pre-authentication and post-authentication messages, along with the Tenant ID
 so that you can create your custom logic on your app.

+**TIP**:

+For the first message, since we won't know anything about the customer in the pre-authentication phase,
+we can provide a generic message like: "Welcome!
+Please sign in for a free cup of
+coffee!"

+But for the second message, we are going to have conditional data from the API for the
+name, which means that we will have to insert something to specify where the "name"
+variable is going to go.
+Luckily, we have thought of this in a clever (i.e. completely
+standard) way.
+Viola:

+`Welcome, {name}, thank you for signing in!
+Please present this to your cashier
+to get a free cup of coffee!`

+With the brackets, it provides an easy way to split the string and insert variables.

 **OPTIONAL**: